Anisogamy: Sexual dimorphism

-Anisogamy is a core element of sexual dimorphism that helps explain phenotypic differences between sexes.
-Most species do not sexually reproduce, but most of those that do have male and female sexes, both of which are optimized for reproductive potential.
+Anisogamy is a core element of sexual dimorphism that helps to explain phenotypic differences between sexes.
+Researchers estimate that over 99.99% of eukaryotes reproduce sexually.
+Most do so by way of male and female sexes, both of which are optimized for reproductive potential.
 Due to their differently sized and shaped gametes, both males and females have developed physiological and behavioral differences that optimize the individual's fecundity.
 Since most egg laying females typically must bear the offspring and have a more limited reproductive cycle, this typically makes females a limiting factor in the reproductive success rate of males in a species.
 This process is also true for females selecting males, and assuming that males and females are selecting for different traits in partners, would result in phenotypic differences between the sexes over many generations.
 This hypothesis, known as the Bateman's Principle, is used to understand the evolutionary pressures put on males and females due to anisogamy.
 Although this assumption has criticism, it is a generally accepted model for sexual selection within anisogamous species.
 The selection for different traits depending on sex within the same species is known as sex-specific selection, and accounts for the differing phenotypes found between the sexes of the same species.
 This sex-specific selection between sexes over time also leads to the development of secondary sex characteristics, which assist males and females in reproductive success.

 In most species, both sexes choose mates based on the available phenotypes of potential mates.
-These phenotypes are species specific, resulting in varying strategies for successful sexual reproduction.
+These phenotypes are species-specific, resulting in varying strategies for successful sexual reproduction.
 For example, large males are sexually selected for in elephant seals because their large size helps the male fight off other males, but small males are sexually selected for in spiders for they can mate with the female more quickly while avoiding sexual cannibalism.
 However, despite the large range of sexually selected phenotypes, most anisogamous species follow a set of predictable desirable traits and selective behaviors based on general reproductive success models.